 Grant Morrison’s run on Doom Patrol is certainly not an easy book to recommend.
 On the surface, it’s a very dense work with dozens of different literary references hiding in every corner, and it can seem pretentious and overwhelming if one is not prepared to face the zany, bizarre adventures of Robotman, Crazy Jane, Negative Man and The Chief.
 However, in order to be able to fully enjoy this book, it’s imperative that one stops worrying about the “meaning” of every little strange creature or cryptic statement and embraces the absurd of it all, the Dadaism that impregnates every panel.
-As the man himself put it:
+As the man themself put it:

 People seemed to pick up on all the wrong elements of [Doom Patrol], and feel that there were things which they couldn’t understand, when they were basically things which they didn’t have to understand.
 There weren’t any secrets in it, nothing was symbolic in Doom Patrol.

 I don’t think Morrison was saying that Doom Patrol is a story without a meaning, however.
 I believe what he’s trying to convey here is that if a reader focuses on deciphering every reference, every nonsensical choice of dialogue, every visual symbolism, they’re going to be disappointed because that’s not where the true meaning of the book is hiding.
 I’ve seen this run described as “weirdness for weirdness’ sake”, and I honestly could not agree more, although perhaps for some readers this could be a weakness more than a strength.
 Like I said, this book is not for everyone, and that’s perfectly fine.